 Divorce after the age of 50, also known as a “gray divorce,” has doubled since the 1990s.
 For those 65 and older, the divorce rate has tripled.
 So, if you’re taking action to leave an unhappy union, you’re not alone.

-After years of sharing finances, it can be challenging to determine a fair distribution of assets that will allow both parties to thrive.
-Income that previously supported one household will have to stretch to two.
 While a financially dependent spouse may worry about their source of funds, financially supporting spouses might stress about covering alimony.
-It’s also more challenging to start a career late in life to make up for losses, and, if you’re already retired, you could be limited to a fixed income.
-It’s important to be strategic about your division of assets to ensure the financial stability necessary to overcome these obstacles and live a happy life after divorce.
+It’s also more challenging to start a career late in life to make up for losses, and, if you’re already in retirement, you could be limited to a fixed income.
+It’s important to be strategic about your retirement plan and division of assets to ensure the financial stability necessary to overcome these obstacles and live a happy life after late life divorce.

 Of all the marital assets (assets owned by both parties), your home is usually the largest.
 Not only does it hold a significant portion of shared wealth, it’s often filled with memories and familiar comforts.
 With so much financial and sentimental value at stake, how do you divide a home?